brassica-collective/brassica-website/content/roadmap/seedling_house/seedling_house_site_purchase/multi_site_purchasing/clarity_on_how_we_plan_site_purchases.md

 weight: 2
 type: roadmap
 slug:
-summary: We have agreed on general principles which describe what we value in house purchases across the collective so that we can develop specific criteria per house.
+summary: We have clear agreement on what is required to plan an individual site purchase
 params:
-  status: proposed
+  status: complete
 ---